madetech/blog/posts/vim_considered_harmful.md

 ## Typing isn't the bottleneck

-Typing isn't the bottleneck but you have the option to make it one.
+Typing isn't the bottleneck but you surely have the option to make it one.

-Having to think about what to type is not helping you solve actual problems.
+Having to think about what and how to type will drain your energy.
 It is counter productive.

 EVERYTHING I do in Vim now is in my muscle memory.
-If I learn something new, usually by practicing with Vimgolf, I make a point of committing this new key combination to muscle memory.
-Once it's in your fingers, it's in, you can abolish it from your thoughts.
+If I learn something new, usually by practicing with Vimgolf, I make a point of understanding and committing this new key combination to muscle memory.

+Once it's in your fingers, there is no need to actively think about it.

 ## Pragmatism is stylish

 I hate the word pragmatism.
 I've heard it thrown around so many times and truly it's quite soggy.

-However, when I see someone approach a problem with their entire cognative ability dedicated to it with no distractions, I feel that same feeling that
+However, when I see someone approach a problem with their entire cognitive ability dedicated to it with no distractions, I feel that same feeling that
 I used to feel when I saw people type fast or use a lot of shortcuts.

 Given a problem, the way you approach a spike to get a result as quickly as possible can save you a lot of time moving forward.

+You have become a powertool.

 ## What now?